 - A163.
 The matters the group auditor communicates to those charged with governance of the group may include those brought to the attention of the group auditor by component auditors that the group auditor judges to be significant to the responsibilities of those charged with governance of the group.
 Communication with those charged with governance of the group may take place at various times during the group audit.
 For example, the matter referred to in paragraph 57(a) may be communicated after the group auditor has determined the work to be performed on the financial information of the components.
 On the other hand, the matter referred to in paragraph 57(b) may be communicated at the end of the audit, and the matters referred to in paragraph 57(c)-(d) may be communicated when they occur. - A164.
-ISA (Ireland) 260 (Revised November 2020 requires the auditor to communicate with those charged with governance an overview of the planned scope and timing of the audit.
-For a group audit, this communication helps those charged with governance understand the group auditor's determination of the components at which audit work will be performed, including whether certain of the group's entities or business units will be considered together as a component, and the planned involvement of component auditors.
-This communication also helps to enable a mutual understanding of and discussion about the group and its environment (see paragraph 30) and areas, if any, in which those charged with governance may request the group auditor to undertake additional procedures.
+ISA (Ireland) 260 (Revised November 202092 requires the auditor to communicate with those charged with governance an overview of the planned scope and timing of the audit.
+For a group

-ISA (Ireland) 240 (Revised October 2021), paragraphs 41-43.
+91 ISA (Ireland) 240 (Revised October 2021), paragraphs 41-43.

-&lt;sup>91a ISA (Ireland) 260 (Revised November 2020), paragraph 16(c), requires that, unless all of those charged with governance are involved in managing the entity, the auditor shall communicate with those charged with governance significant matters, if any, arising from the audit that were discussed, or subject to correspondence with management.
+^{91a} ISA (Ireland) 260 (Revised November 2020), paragraph 16(c), requires that, unless all of those charged with governance are involved in managing the entity, the auditor shall communicate with those charged with governance significant matters, if any, arising from the audit that were discussed, or subject to correspondence with management.

-ISA (Ireland) 260 (Revised November 2020), paragraph 15.
+92 ISA (Ireland) 260 (Revised November 2020), paragraph 15.